-Change of contact details
+16 Change of contact details

-- 37. The licence holder must notify the council within 7 days of any change of their contact details taking place during the period of licensing, whether temporary or permanent.
+- a.
+The licence holder must notify the Council within 7 days of any change of their contact details taking place during the period of Licensing, whether temporary or permanent.
 The contact details must include:

 - Name

 - Address

 - Mobile telephone number

 - Email address

-Time spent overseas
+17 Time spent overseas.

-- 38. The licence holder must notify the council in writing within 7 days if they have spent three or more continuous months outside of the UK during the period of licensing. - 39.
+- a.
+The licence holder must notify the Council in writing within 7 days if they have spent three or more continuous months outside of the UK during the period of Licensing. - b.
 The licence holder must provide a criminal record check/certificate of good conduct for any countries they have visited for three or more continuous months.

-Personal information
+18 Personal information

-- 40. Drivers must ensure that personal and other customer information obtained during their business is only obtained for as long as necessary.
-Access to information should be restricted to those who require it for the purposes it was collected. - 41.
-Customers personal information must not be used for any other purpose other than that for which it was collected without the express authorisation of the individual to who the information relates. - 42.
+- a.
+Drivers must ensure that personal and other customer information obtained during their business is only obtained for as long as necessary.
+Access to information should be restricted to those who require it for the purposes it was collected. - b.
+Customers personal information must not be used for any other purpose other than that for which it was collected without the express authorisation of the individual to who the information relates. - c.
 Customers details must not be used for marketing purposes without prior consent or for any other unsolicited contact.

-Cooperation with authorised officers
+19 Cooperation with authorised Officers

-43. Licensed drivers have a duty to cooperate with authorised officers of the council and any other licensing authority or police force in relation to matters of the licensed vehicle trade.
+a.
+Licensed drivers have a duty to cooperate with authorised Officers of the Council and any other Licensing authority or police force in relation to matters of the licensed vehicle trade.

-Renewal
+20 Renewal

-44. The driver will undertake any training or assessments deemed appropriate by the licensing authority for reasons of public safety during the life of the current licence and before the licence requires renewal.
+a.
+The driver will undertake any training or assessments deemed appropriate by the Licensing authority for reasons of public safety during the life of the current licentary and before the licence requires renewal.